gaellafond/time-tracker/README.md

 from when you are running the app just off the file system (`file://`) and so the Apache localhost version of the app should not interact with the one running off the file system.

-At this stage the Time Tracker does not have an import feature to restore exported time records and so if you need to test off the file system served version of the app without damaging your normal Time Tracking database you can use an incognito browser window or use a different web browser (i.e. Firefox if you normally use Chrome for your time tracking).
+If you need to test off the file system served version of the app without damaging your normal Time Tracking database you can use an incognito browser window or use a different web browser (i.e. Firefox if you normally use Chrome for your time tracking).